tlsfuzzer/python-ecdsa/README.md

 ## Examples

-Create a NIST192p keypair and immediately save both to disk:
+Create a NIST192p key pair and immediately save both to disk:

 ```python
 from ecdsa import SigningKey